 We love snacking.
 The Star Trek universe has had some (literally) out-of-this-world crazy dishes.
 It is our pleasure to bring you favorite of our favorite Trek snacks.
 We hope that they tickle your tastebuds.

 Vulcan Plomeek Soup

 No talk of Star Trek would be complete without mentioning Vulcans.
-Likewise, this list would not be complete with out a Vulcan dish.
+Likewise, this list would not be complete without a Vulcan dish.
 Plomeek soup is a Vulcan soup that appears in numerous episodes of Star Trek.
-It has even described as "a bland breakfast soup made from the equally bland Plomeek plant."
+It has even been described as "a bland breakfast soup made from the equally bland Plomeek plant."
 While there are several recipes floating around the internet for this Vulcan comfort food, we are partial to this one.

 Rokeg Blood Pie

 Blood pie!
 Yum!
 Believe it or not, recipes for this do exist.
 If you feel brave and decide to make your own, rest assured, there is a recipe for you.
 Don't worry, if you are feeling a bit less enthusiastic about using real blood, you can always substitute raspberry puree and pretend.
 Your secret is safe with us.

 Looking to try a Ferengi beverage?
 Look no further than right under your feet!
 The main ingredient in this elegant dish is a shell-less terrestrial gastropod.
 Otherwise known as slugs.
 Ferengi enjoy slugs in a number of ways, slug livers for breakfast, slug steak, and slug soda — the Ferengi favorite beverage.
 It contains 43% live algae in every bottle.
 That's certainly more than your RDA.